How to Learn a New Alphabet with 6 Essential Tips and Tricks

 And there are countless others.
 Simply searching your target language and “alphabet song” will likely produce several options for you to choose from.
-You might even try listening to several different songs so you can hear all the letters in a different context.
+You might even try listening to a few different ones so you can hear all the letters in different contexts.

 Let’s be real.
 The more you learn, the less likely you are to need to know the alphabet in order.
 After all, no one is going to come up to you on the street and insist you recite the French alphabet.

-Visualize the letters as you go through the alphabet, and you’re reinforcing your ability to identify the written letter, your ability to associate the letter name with the letter and your ability to connect sounds to letters.
+Another great tip is to visualize the letters as you go through the alphabet.
+This helps you reinforce your ability to identify the written letter, your ability to associate the letter name with the letter and your ability to connect sounds to letters.

-6. Write the letters down.
+6. Write the Letters Down

 It also helps that there are plenty of ways to practice writing letters.

-You can keep a whole notebook where you practice writing letters.
-If you’re learning a few letters at a time, be sure to jot down each set you learn after you’ve studied them.
+You might find your new alphabet cropping up on scraps of paper all over the place, or you can keep a notebook strictly for writing practice.
+If you’re learning a few letters at a time, be sure to jot down each set after you’ve studied them.
 The more you write them, the better, so aim for 15 to 20 repetitions each time.

 Once you’ve learned the whole alphabet, try writing it down in its entirety every day or two as you say the letters aloud.
-This is a great way to reinforce what you’ve learned and help you connect the written and spoken letters.
+This is a great way to reinforce what you’ve learned and help you connect the written and spoken forms.